 To help you practice for your interview, consider the sample interview questions on the following pages.
-For additional assistance or to learn more about the Mock Interview Program, drop in at the Career Center in DSC Suite 1000 or visit our website at www.career.fsu.edu.
+For additional assistance or to learn more about the Mock Interview Program, drop in at The Career Center or visit our website at www.career.fsu.edu.